-Following the IC meeting, the Q&S department will communicate the outcome of the meeting to the appellant.
+Following the IC meeting, the Institute will communicate the outcome of the meeting to the appellant.
 The decision of the IC is final and no further submissions may be made by the appellant or other third party acting on behalf of the appellant.